puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 ### Caching Ruby Facts

-Since Facter 1.7.0 you can now specify that the contents of the 'setcode' part of a Fact will be cached for faster retrieval each time it is requested.
+Starting with Facter 1.7.0, you can now specify that the contents of a fact's "setcode" block should be cached for faster retrieval.

-The mechanism for doing this is trivial.
-Simply supply a 'ttl' option during fact creation.
+The mechanism for doing this is trivial --- simply supply a "`:ttl`" option during fact creation.
 The value is specified in seconds:

     Facter.add("mylongoperation", :ttl => 600) do